Join Digital Marketing Foundation MasterClass worth Rs 1999 FREE

 The promotional activities make the customers aware of the goods and services the company deals with.

 The promotion of a product includes how a company chooses to promote, market, or advertise the product to the customers.
-While evaluating your marketing strategy, a firm needs to make small changes in their advertising strategies and bring in new marketing methods.
+While evaluating your marketing strategy, a firm needs to make small changes in its advertising strategies and bring in new marketing methods.

-5. People in 7 P’s of Marketing
+5. 7 P’s of Marketing: People

 They carry out all the procedures and ensure that the plan is actually implemented and executed well.